joshhanley/livewire-dusk-testbench/README.md

 - Configure an app key
 - Register your package service providers (if required)
 - Setup layout views (if required)
+- Configure test directory and namespace (if required)

 Then you are ready to start testing.